RowDaBoat/bond-index/README.md

 ### Inscriptions and Notes
 **The domain name inscription**: The domain name is just a string ending in `.btc` inscribed in an ordinal (e.g., `rowboto.btc`).
-Its owner is the current owner of the ordinal. `yarr` indexes these inscriptions, paying attention only to the current owner of the first occurrence of each domain name.
+Its owner is the current owner of the ordinal. `bond` indexes these inscriptions, paying attention only to the current owner of the first occurrence of each domain name.

 **The routing inscription**: The routing is an inscribed JSON string owned by the same domain name owner, which contains their **Nostr** **npub** and the relays to use to find the IP to resolve the domain name to.
 ```json